 The fire agencies have assessed the whole state of Victoria to determine the risks of bushfire.
 Rigorous scientific evidence has been used to identify the most vulnerable areas.

 More detailed answer

-A collaborative assessment process, with emergency services and local government, has been conducted throughout the whole state of Victoria to determine the risks of bushfire for the 2012-13 fire season.
+A collaborative assessment process, with emergency services and local government, has been conducted throughout the whole state of Victoria to determine the risks of bushfire.
 High risk bushfire communities have been identified because:

 - They have high population densities, which may also rise because of the influx of summer tourists

 - They are located in areas where the physical characteristics of the area assist in building fire intensity

 - Fires are potentially well fed by fuel load before they reach the town or community.
 Some communities are more likely to be impacted by a well-established bushfire

 - They have limited ability to leave the area safely by road because of the limited number of roads or the likelihood that those affected do not know the local area well